-You can’t disable the Windows updates permanently, so it is advisable to keep your laptop offline while playing gaming.
+You can’t disable the Windows updates permanently, so it is advisable to keep your laptop offline while playing offline games.
 However, many games require an internet connection, so installing those updates as soon as possible is the best solution.

 10. Malware Scan

-There are different types of malware which can affect your laptop and make it run slower hence the laggy game performance.
-Even if you have an antivirus installed there are malware which can bypass the firewall and antivirus protection.
+There are different types of malware that can affect your laptop and make it run slower hence the laggy game performance.
+Even if you have an antivirus installed there are malware that can bypass the firewall and antivirus protection.

 If your antivirus cannot detect the malware then you should go for the second opinion like Hitman Pro, this is a portable antivirus, you don’t need to install it, just download and scan the laptop.

 Now delete the found malware, hitman pro does not require installation so it won’t take any system space.